will-seo-exist-in-5-years

 Content Marketing is the New SEO

 Very few things remain constant in this world.
 They change and evolve.
 And so does the search.
-Slowly and steadily, SEO is evolving into content marketing, if it hasn’t already.
+Slowly and steadily, SEO is evolving into content marketing, if it hasn't already.
+With the increasing importance of search engine optimization (SEO) for websites, it is essential to optimize your website to improve its visibility on search engines like Google.

 More Content Won’t Help in SEO